ssmubc/Multi-Agent-Quantum-Materials-Assistant/docs/braket-integration.md

 python -c "from braket.circuits import Circuit; print('Braket installed successfully')"
 ```

-## Using Braket Features
+## Using Braket MCP Features

 ### Framework Selection
 In the Streamlit app sidebar:
 1. Select "Braket Framework" from the dropdown
-2. The app will generate Braket-specific quantum circuits
+2. The app will generate Braket-specific quantum circuits with detailed analysis
-3. Circuits will run on the local simulator by default
+3. Circuits are processed through the Braket MCP server for comprehensive visualization and educational insights

 ### Example Usage
 ```python